On January 18, 1862, former U.S. President and Confederate congressman-elect John Tyler dies at age 71 in Richmond, Virginia.

-Tyler, whowasborn in Virginia in 1790, served asa U.S. congressman and as governor of his home state before winning election to the U.S. Senate. stateduring the 1830s, when many of the sectional issues were emerging in national politics.
-A Whig, Tyler became the 10th U.S. vice president in March 1841.
+Tyler, who was born in Virginia in 1790, served as a U.S. congressman and as governor of his home state before winning election to the U.S. Senate. state during the 1830s.
+A Whig, Tyler became the 10th U.S. Vice President in March 1841.
 Within a month of his inauguration, President William Henry Harrison died in office and Tyler vaulted into the executive chair.
 The major achievement of his administration was the addition of Texas to the Union in 1845.

 READ MORE: Why John Tyler May Be the Most Reviled U.S. President Ever